Melbourne Windpower

 Carl Philipp Emanuel Bach (1714 – 1788) was a German classical period musician and composer.
 He was a crucial composer in the transition between the baroque and classical periods, and one of the founders of the classical style, composing in the rococo and classical periods.
 His second name was given in honor of his godfather Georg Philipp Telemann, a friend of Emanuel's father.

-Melbourne Windpower can be purchased online through Buywell Just Classical or the Australian Music Centre who both offer secure online ordering.
+Melbourne Windpower is available as as CD.
+It can be purchased online through Buywell Music or the Australian Music Centre which both offer secure online ordering.

 Product details